So, you have a tiny little human who is completely dependent on you, and you are wondering if travelling with a baby is a wise idea?

 4. A Rocker for pre-sitters.

 We purchased a Fisher Price Rock n Play second hand prior to Eddie being born and tried to give it away before our lap.
-For some reason no one wanted it so we brought it with us.
-BEST DECISION EVER.
 It was a place for us to put him down either outside or inside the van and know he was safe out of boisterous brothers or other harms way.
 In the early days he napped in it, and it folded down flat for easy transportation.
 If your baby isn’t yet sitting up, definitely consider taking a rocker of some sort.

 A formula dispenser.